Actions

 The reporter’s eyes danced between them.
 “Ilya, let me bring you in - what’s been working so well for you personally on the ice these last few games?”

 Shane exhaled.
 Good.
 A direct question.
-Let him talk about his own slap shot, his own diet, his own anything.
+Let him talk about his own slap shot, his own anything.
 The torment would end.

 Ilya sat up straighter.
 “Thank you for asking.”

-“I think a lot of it is routine,” Ilya continued, thoughtfully.
+“I think lot of it is routine,” Ilya continued.
 “Like, Shane goes to bed at same time every night.
 It’s very annoying.
 But it works.
 He tracks his sleep, his hydration, his heart rate - ”

 “And he never ever cheats on leg day,” Ilya barreled on.
 “Even in off-season.
-It’s inspiring.
+Is inspiring.
 Also little terrifying.”

 “Ilya,” Shane muttered, his media smile still stapled in place.
 “Please answer the question.”

-He leaned back, crossing his arms.
+Ilya crossed his arms.
 “I play better because he works harder than anyone.
-That’s the answer.”
+That is answer.”

 The reporter looked delighted.
 “That’s very - ”